Yoga Wellness educator. Hatha yoga, meditation, pilates, Reiki. Oracle card reader. Gateway Dream Guide. Yoga Therapy foundations program.

-- Sit on a firm cushion or a folded blanket about 6-inch high.
+- Sit on a firm cushion or a folded blanket about 6-inches high.

 - Cross your legs so that your knees are as close to the floor as possible and the hips slightly elevated.

-- Make sure that your weight is equally distributed on the two cheeks of your buttocks.
+- Make sure that your weight is equally distributed on the two sides of your buttocks.